Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Limitations and Future Surveys

 The typical simulated PFS survey to $i<22.7$ reaches a signal-to-noise ratio of $\sigma=7.4$; the $i<23.7$ survey reaches $\sigma =11.7$.
 These results are comparable to the significance reached by current photo-z based lensing cluster measurements.

 Carrying out these surveys with PFS would be straightforward, given the 2400-fiber multiplexing.
 Carrying out a survey complete to $i=22.7$ requires $\sim 4$ hours of exposure per cluster.
 A survey complete to $i=23.7$ would obviously be slower; each cluster would take $\sim 2.5$ nights.
 The observations would also be extremely valuable for the study of the star formation and the stellar content cluster galaxies and of the field galaxy populations at intermediate redshift.
 Potentially samples of $\sim 50$ clusters could be observed even to $r=24$, allowing measurement of the slope of the angular diameter distance ratio to $(d{\bf \gamma}/ dz) \sim 0.1$ to a redshift of 1.5.
+This would provide a geometric test of the expansion history of the Universe that is independent of the more common tests at these redshifts involving Baryon Acoustic Oscillations (e.g. \citep{2018ApJ...863..110B})) and Type Ia Supernovae (e.g. \citep{2019ApJ...872L..30A}); examining the constraining power of these measurements by themselves or in combination with other techniques will be the goal of subsequent papers.

 PFS (and eventually the multi-object spectrographs on giant telescopes) will enable weak lensing measurements based on purely spectroscopic samples of background galaxies with comparable precision to those currently made with photometrically selected samples.
 Larger telescopes will enable these measurements for clusters at larger redshift.